 Life coaching blended beautifully with medicine and influenced how I show up for my patients and their families.
 I learned how to engage without feeling drained.
 Life became a journey of continual learning and experiencing and engaging and learning some more.

-Fast forward, she has a beautiful 3 year old daughter.
+Fast forward, she has a beautiful daughter.
 Whenever we connect, she doesn’t thank me for my participation on the medical team during her daughter’s 12 weeks in the NICU.
 Rather, she is grateful that I said yes when she came to me for help.
 She shares that coaching with me was exactly what she needed to change her life, love her daughter before she was convinced she would make it, and be a wonderful mom.

 I created and facilitated NICU 101: Parents as Partners Support Group at the local hospital and presented at parenting expos about the NICU experience.